 2. Limited Feature Set

 Just recently, Asana announced project templates--a feature that many other project management tools like ClickUp offer for free.
 Another new addition?
 Start dates.
 This is yet another feature that ClickUp has offered for quite awhile.
 Their free plan is very limited, keeping teams from realizing their true potential.
-ClickUp offers way more features in a forever free plan, including project templates, multiple assignees, rich text editing, assigned comments and more features that Asana either doesn’t have or doesn’t offer in their free tier.
+ClickUp offers free features that aren't available in Asana's free plan, including priorities, custom fields, dependencies, start dates, time estimates, and unlimited users.

 3. Where are they going next?